SveinnRunar/RTEdit-for-Xojo/README.md

 # RTEdit-for-Xojo
  standalone class that offers a highly flexible rich text editing experience with HTML support.
+Below is a list of some of the main properties, methods and events.
 <p>Start the control with a pre-loaded document.</p><pre data-language="plain">
 REditor.Document = &quot;&lt;b&gt;Bold Text Here&lt;/b&gt;&quot;
 REditor.Initialize